Seat0/Valorant-Regression-Model/README.md

 ---

 ##  Overview
-- Cleaned and processed raw esports match data in **RStudio**
+- Cleaned and processed raw Esports match data in **RStudio**
-- Using the stargazer package, built a regression model using continous and dummy variables
+- Used stargazer package for regression table, built a regression model using continous and dummy variables
 - Achieved **top 4% in accuracy** compared to users predicting VCT outcomes

 ---